Title

 The Department of Information and Communications Technology Act of 2015 establishes the Department of Information and Communications Technology (DICT) as the primary entity for ICT development, aiming to ensure universal access to quality and affordable ICT services, promote emerging ICT, and establish free internet service in government offices and public areas.

-Q&A (Republic Act No. 10844)
+Questions (Republic Act No. 10844)

-ICT is defined as the totality of electronic means to access, create, collect, store, process, receive, transmit, present, and disseminate information.
+ICT is defined as the totality of electronic means to access, create, collect, store, process, receive, transmit, present and disseminate information.

-The Department is headed by a Secretary who is appointed by the President and confirmed by the Commission on Appointments.
+The Secretary is appointed by the President subject to confirmation by the Commission on Appointments.

 Analyze Cases Smarter, Faster